 The external environment of the business environment consists of those factors that are beyond the organizational scope.
 These factors can not be controlled by the organization.

 The external environment also consists of two types micro and macro which are great sources of opportunities and threats to the organization.
 They are:

 The micro-environment includes the factors that affect the task or activities of the organization.
 It is the immediate external factor for the organization.

-Although the micro-environment is beyond the control of the organization however its components to some extent can be influenced.
+Although the micro-environment is beyond the control of the organization its components to some extent can be influenced.
 These include.

 - Customers – Customers are the main focus of the organization.
 They are the main source of revenue organizations generate.
 As their desire, wants, tastes and preferences are changing with time organizations need to develop products suitable to satisfy them.